ArctosDB/documentation-wiki/_how_to/How-to-Start-Object-Tracking.markdown

 Draft written processes for barcoding items already in the collection as well as how new items coming in will be added to the locator system.
 This process will help you work through all of the decisions above and will prevent surprises that require you to re-print barcodes, order additional copies, or re-start the process from the beginning.
 Consider presenting your plan and process drafts to experienced users of barcodes and object tracking in Arctos.
 You may get excellent feedback (and you may teach them something!).

-# Start Barcoding!
+# Purchase, Print, and Prepare

-You have created your object tracking in Arctos plan and claimed your barcodes in Arctos, now you are ready to purchase and process.
-Before you actually print or purchase any barcodes, you need to make sure that you have a unique series to work with.
-As stated above,
+You have created your object tracking in Arctos plan and claimed your barcodes in Arctos, now you are ready to purchase, print, and prepare for adding barcodes to your containers.
+If you are ordering pre-printed barcodes be sure to test one as soon as they arrive.
+You can test both your scanner and barcodes by scanning a barcode into a cell of an Excel spreadsheet.
+Make sure the barcodes are part of the series you have claimed in Arctos!
+If you are printing barcodes in-house, you should also test them with your scanner.
+There are several ways that you can generate and print your own barcodes.
+See the Resources section of this How-To to find out more about them.

 ## **Create Containers**